companje/Excel97-Cyberdeck/README.md

  2. Upload Firmware:
      - Use the Arduino IDE to upload the firmware to the Arduino MEGA.
  3. Configure Software:
-     - Install required Python packages using pip install -r requirements.txt.
+     - Install required Python packages using `pip install -r requirements.txt`.
      - Load the VBA macros into Excel.
+You might need to change security settings in your Registry to enable ActiveX components like Winsock.
+See [Various notes](#various-notes)
  4. Launch the Cyberdeck:
-     - Start SerialReader.py to process input from the Arduino.
+     - Start [SerialReader.py](Python/SerialReader.py) to process input from the Arduino.
-     - Run Cyberdeck-cli.py for audio input and LLM processing.
+     - Run [Cyberdeck-cli.py](Python/Cyberdeck-cli.py) for audio input and optional LLM processing.

 ---